LeratoMotsusi/Bright-Coffee-Shop_Case-Study/README.md

 This project presents a comprehensive sales analysis of historical transactional data from Bright Coffee Shop.
 It was designed to provide business insights for a newly appointed CEO with the goal of improving revenue performance and optimizing product strategy.

-📌 Objective
+Objective

-To use data analytics and visualization to answer the following key business questions:
+-To use data analytics and visualization to answer the following key business questions:

-Which products generate the most revenue?
+-Which products generate the most revenue?

-What time of day does the store perform best?
+-What time of day does the store perform best?

-What are the sales trends across product types and time intervals?
+-What are the sales trends across product types and time intervals?

-What actionable recommendations can be made to improve sales performance?
+-What actionable recommendations can be made to improve sales performance?

 🧰 Tools Used
 SQL Platforms: Snowflake, DBeaver, Google BigQuery, SQL Developer